-Though South Florida is experiencing a cultural renaissance, the filmmaking community is at a dire crossroads.
+Though South Florida is experiencing a cultural renaissance, the film-making community is at a dire crossroads.
 Funding cuts are hindering the growth of this community just as its homegrown talent begins to garner national and international recognition.
-South Florida PBS’s film·maker program is an effort to help avoid a talent drain by providing local filmmakers with the guidance and platform needed to disseminate their films.
+South Florida PBS’s film·maker project supports our local talent by providing the platform needed to disseminate their films to a new audience.

-The film·maker initiative serves 40 filmmakers from the Keys to the Treasure Coast and reach an audience of over 6.3 million.
-Co-directed by three senior South Florida PBS staffers with support from local film organizations film·maker connects talented local filmmakers with a major new audience.
-These filmmakers also receive pivotal guidance and mentorship as they build careers from their passions.
+The initiative serves film·makers from the Keys to the Treasure Coast with an audience reach of over 6.3 million.
+The project is co-directed by three senior South Florida PBS staffers with support from local film organizations.

-Tune in to South Florida PBS in 2018 to watch our local filmmakers take center stage, with stories that define this community, explore diverse themes, question public opinion, and deepen understanding of ourselves and our neighbors.
+Tune in to South Florida PBS in April 2019 to watch our local filmmakers take center stage, with stories that define this community, explore diverse themes, question public opinion, and deepen the understanding of ourselves and our neighbors.

 Meet the Film Makers